Free Volunteer Matching resource

 - Making smart suggestions based on volunteer preferences

 Get impact-boosting articles, guides, and webinar invites to help grow your volunteer program

 5. Suggest Opportunities and Target Communications

-Some volunteer management platforms come with integrated technology that automatically suggest opportunities based on preferences.
+Some volunteer management platforms come with integrated technology that automatically suggests opportunities based on preferences.
 If your current system does not have this feature, consider composing and posting a list of exciting, upcoming opportunities based on the most common skills and interests you encounter.

-Additionally, some nonprofits choose to send a targeted monthly newsletter to volunteers that promotes selected opportunities.
+Additionally, some nonprofits choose to send a targeted monthly newsletter to volunteers that promote selected opportunities.
 Many email platforms will allow you to group and filter volunteers based on the tags you create (like skills and interests).

 Tailoring your emails to groups of volunteers based on their preferences results in a more personalized experience for your volunteer base and can even boost loyalty to your programs.

 Connecting volunteers extends beyond your first contact with a new volunteer.
 It’s a practice that should be maintained to boost retention and sustained engagement.

 Research shows that the organizations that adopted best practices designed to increase volunteer satisfaction had the overall highest retention rates.
 Effective volunteer management practices and retention of volunteers start with intuitive volunteer matching.
 So, let’s help all volunteers do the best work they can.